Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

-The reference state trajectory for Experiment~5a is calculated offline using the physics model from a given pressure trajectory with pressure frequencies up to \SI{0.2}{Hz} (see \figref{fig_MPC_real}\,a).
+The reference state trajectory for Experiment~5a is calculated offline using the physics model from a given pressure trajectory with pressure frequencies up to \SI{0.2}{Hz} (see \figref{fig_MPC_real}a).
 The position visualized as the reference is calculated from the desired states using the physics output model.
 For the pressure, no reference is plotted because a different pressure trajectory is required to achieve the desired state trajectory in the real world, due to model errors.
+The achieved tip position \ac{aed} is \SI{2.57}{mm} (x:\,\SI{1.63}{mm}, y:\,\SI{1.22}{mm}, z:\,\SI{1.16}{mm}), which is equivalent to \SI{2.0}{\percent} of the real actuator's length.
+The Koopman controller can control the x and y position with similar errors (x:\,\SI{1.31}{mm}, y:\,\SI{1.36}{mm}), but with a considerably larger error in the z direction (\SI{5.01}{mm}), resulting in an \ac{aed} of \SI{5.68}{mm}.

-The achieved end-effector position error is \SI{2.57}{mm} (\ac{aed}), which is equivalent to \SI{2.0}{\percent} of the real actuator's length.
-For Experiment~5b, the static state setpoint is calculated using the physics model for a given set of pressures $\bs{p}_{ref} = \{60, 30, 0\}\,\text{kPa}$.
-The pressure $p_3$ rises quicker than $p_2$, so the target position is reached first in the y- and then in the x-direction (see \figref{fig_MPC_real}\,b).
+For Experiment~5b, the static state setpoint is calculated using the physics model for a given set of pressures $\bs{p}_\ind{ref} = \trans{[60, 30, 0]}\,\text{kPa}$.
+The pressure $p_3$ rises quicker than $p_2$, so the target position is reached first in the y- and then in the x-direction (see \figref{fig_MPC_real}b).
 After about \SI{2}{s}, a steady state with an end-effector position error (\ac{aed}) of \SI{1.69}{mm} (\SI{1.3}{\percent} of the actuator's length) is reached.

-To assess the limitations of the proposed controller regarding trajectory speed, a third circular trajectory with increasing speeds is tracked in \figref{fig:accel_circles}.
-The frequency is increased after every two periods in the following steps: \{0.2, 0.4, 0.6, 0.8, 1.0, 1.5\}\,Hz.
-Apart from some overshooting, which occurs at \SI{0.4}{Hz} in the x direction and for higher frequencies in the y direction, the trajectory is followed closely.
-Only at a trajectory frequency of \SI{1.5}{Hz} does the performance deteriorate.
-The average end-effector position errors for the given frequencies are \{3.7, 8.7, 8.9, 8.4, 7.3, 18.2\}\,mm.
+In comparison, the Koopman controller leads to a faster initial setpoint approach.
+However, it causes a high pressure offset for $p_1$ and a slowly decaying oscillation, resulting in an \ac{aed} of \SI{6.90}{mm} from \SI{2}{s} on.

 These results of Experiment~5a and 5b show that the proposed method can solve the trajectory tracking and setpoint control tasks not only in simulation but also on a real actuator without significant loss in accuracy.
-Experiment~5c shows that the controller can track trajectories across a large frequency spectrum with acceptable performance up to \SI{1}{Hz}.
+This accuracy surpasses the accuracy of the state-of-the-art Koopman controller.